mzikkhan/Ensemble-Structural-Knowledge-Distillation-and-Quantization/README.md

 two Faster-RCNN models, one with a ResNet-50 backbone and the other with a ResNet-101 backbone.

 Post-Training Quantization was carried out to condense the model further to make it edge usable.

+This research project was undertaken for my university course CSE465: Neural Networks and Pattern Recognition